Lighting Design Tips

 Lighting is often overlooked in home decor because it’s just there.
 It turns on, it turns off and you can see.
-What you haven’t considered is that you likely don’t have the right light in the right places, which means it may be tough for guests to see the wonderful food you made, get a good luck at the bar for pouring a drink and it also means your guests likely won’t look and feel their best.
+What you haven’t considered is that you likely don’t have the right light in the right places.
+This can impact your day to day life and your gatherings with friends.
+I know you want to be the hostess (or host!) with the mostest.
+Here’s how lighting can help you do that.

 Task lighting - this type of lighting is geared toward performing a task.
 A desk lamp, a reading light, and under cabinet lighting in a kitchen are all examples of task lighting.
 If you have a bar area set up for your party make sure it’s well lit for the task at hand — pouring drinks.
 If you have upper cabinets consider adding an under cabinet light strip.
 These can be hardwired, plugged in or there are battery-operated options available.

 Ambient lighting - this is type of light illuminates the entire room.
 It’s general lighting and is often a ceiling light in the center of a space or a chandelier at an entry.
 This shouldn’t be the only type of lighting in a room, as it’s usually not enough light, but this is where a lot of people begin and end their lighting story.